 The answer is no. Here’s why:

 - We make sure that your campaign is relevant to your target audience.
-Our customer success team helps you achieve that balance and remove anything which can be considered spammy from your campaigns.
+Our customer success team helps you achieve that balance and remove anything which can be considered spammy from your campaigns, so you’ll always comply with Canada’s email laws.
 They do this through in-person onboarding, education, and campaign reviews.

 - You send the emails from your email client (Gmail for work or Outlook) through your company IP.
 This means it is recognized and not anonymised.